waferbaby/dimples/README.md

 `day_archives` | true | If we should build day archive pages.
 `feeds` | true | If we should build the main feeds based on your posts.
 `category_feeds` | true | If we should build a feed of posts for each category on your site.

-## Feed formats

-This is a simple list of feed types your site supports, where the name matches up with a template - `atom` would match `templates/atom.erb`.

 ## Date formats